Skip to content

 2. Frifreego 8-Gallon Portable Eye Wash Station — Best self-contained gravity-fed station where plumbing doesn't reach

-8-gallon gravity-fed tank · Self-contained · Remote and unplumbed areas · ~$125
+8-gallon gravity-fed tank · Self-contained · Remote and unplumbed areas · ~the listed price

 The best gravity-fed portable eyewash station in this field is the Frifreego 8-Gallon Portable Eye Wash Station.
 This is the other kind of "portable" — a self-contained tank sized toward extended flushing, built for the work areas plumbed stations never reach: mezzanines, tank farms, outbuildings, temporary lines.
 Gravity feed means no plumbing, no pump, no power; hang it, fill it with potable water plus an appropriate additive per the manufacturer, and it delivers hands-free flushing on demand.
 Its listing positions it against the ANSI Z358.1 15-minute flush requirement — verify flow duration and installation details against the standard for your own compliance file, using our Z358.1 requirements explainer as the map.
 Maintenance is the real ownership cost: gravity-fed tanks need scheduled water changes and additive replacement, so put it on the same inspection calendar as your first aid kit program.